aholachek/animate-css-grid/README.md

 ## How to use it

 Just call the `wrapGrid` method on your grid container, and optionally provide a config object as a second argument.
+If the grid is removed from the page, the animations will automatically be cleaned up as well.

 ES6 Module: